Transforming how we experience and care for the San Francisco Bay through urban swimming

 We’re working towards a clean, safe, accessible, fishable, and swimmable Bay by:

-• Empowering communities to reclaim their right to healthy urban waterways
+• Empowering communities to reclaim their right to a healthy Bay

-• Advocating for innovative blue-green infrastructure to secure a revitalized and resilient waterfront for people and wildlife
+• Supporting blue-green infrastructure improvements to secure a revitalized and resilient waterfront

-• Cultivating partnerships with governing authorities, environmentalists, urban planners, climate scientists, fishers, and swimming, paddling, and rowing clubs
+• Cultivating partnerships with governing authorities, environmentalists, urban planners, climate scientists, fishers, and water recreation clubs

-• Publishing up-to-date information on local water quality, conditions, and safe swimming practices
+• Presenting up-to-date data on local water quality, conditions, and safe swimming practices to enable swimmers to make informed decisions

 • Promoting ecological literacy and responsible stewardship of the Bay